sreedevk/databoom-ruby/README.md

 In mathematics, and more specifically in graph theory, a directed graph (or digraph) is a graph that is made up of a set of vertices connected by directed edges often called arcs.

+`NOTE: This Implementation of digraph is heavily inspired by Erlang/OTP :digraph`

 ```ruby
   dg = Databoom::Digraph.new